 Why you should try cooking with honey

 Pure honey is an entirely natural sugar substitute.
 It is available in a range of varieties, each adding distinct flavour notes and aromas to your cooking and baking according to the types of flowers and trees the bees have been foraging.

 Honey also has a lower glycaemic index than sugar, potentially making it a healthier choice for diabetics.

-Five tips about cooking with honey for you:-
+Five tips for cooking with honey

 - When cooking with honey you may well find that the recipe lists a certain amount of honey in ml, however honey is sold by weight.
 So before you go to the supermarket to buy honey for the recipe you may want to look at the table at the bottom of this blog which provides the conversion of liquid measurements of honey to weight and vice versa.